nitmir/django-cas-server/README.rst

 CAS Server is a Django application implementing the `CAS Protocol 3.0 Specification
 <https://apereo.github.io/cas/4.2.x/protocol/CAS-Protocol-Specification.html>`_.

-By defaut, the authentication process use django internal users but you can easily use any sources (see auth classes in the auth.py file)
+By default, the authentication process use django internal users but you can easily use any sources (see auth classes in the auth.py file)

-The defaut login/logout template use `django-bootstrap3 <https://github.com/dyve/django-bootstrap3>`__
+The default login/logout template use `django-bootstrap3 <https://github.com/dyve/django-bootstrap3>`__
 but you can use your own templates using settings variables.

 Note that for Django 1.7 compatibility, you need a version of